GuardianN06/KeyAuth-1.3-Emulator/README.md

 [libsodium](https://github.com/jedisct1/libsodium) - Grab latest libsodium release dll from their official github.

 To enable spoofing with this emulator, the public key in the KeyAuth code must be replaced.
-The emulator uses a new public key to sign messages.
+The emulator uses a new Ed25519 key to sign messages.

 - **Replacement Public Key**: `2571268f1826934a28a9eaa365c0496ac1e5a08bd23c4df275adf388948fd497`